 How much? €5-7 for a striatella

 Milan really needed a bagel place – and now we’ve got it!
-The Bagel Company sells homemade bagels, either as they are, or filled.
+Bagels sells (yes, you guessed it) homemade bagels, either as they are, or filled.
 There are dozens of fillings to choose from, from typically American ones like pastrami and kosher turkey to Mediterranean ones like tomatoes and mozzarella or Parma ham.
 We thought prices were a tad on the high side – we opted for the NY Pastrami and Swiss which cost €9.25, but the quality couldn’t be faulted, and the filling was generous.

 How much?
 From €2 to €10, depending on filling, or €1.50 for bagels alone.